learning-zone/react-basics/redux-interview-questions.md

 ## Q. How to migrate from Redux to Redux Toolkit?

 Migrating from traditional Redux to Redux Toolkit can be done gradually.
-You don't need to rewrite everything at once.
+You don\'t need to rewrite everything at once.

 **Migration Strategy:**